logto-io/connectors/packages/connector-oidc/README.md

 ## Compose the connector JSON

-You can choose which OIDC authorization flow to use by configuring `oidcFlowType` as either 'AuthorizationCode', 'Implicit' or 'Hybrid'.

 `scope` determines the resource you can access to after a successful authorization.

 `clientId` and `clientSecret` can be found at your Google app details page.